 Molding Urethane Parts – Custom Molding Urethane Parts

-Molding Urethane Parts Open cast
+Molding Urethane Parts Open pouring

 Molding Urethane Parts Transfer and Liquid Injection

-In transfer or liquid injection, pressure is used to force the liquid polyurethane out of a reservoir and into the mold.
+In transfer or liquid injection, the pressure is used to force the liquid polyurethane out of a reservoir and into the mold.
 Materials are generally injected at the bottom of the part and vented at the top for the prevention of air entrapment.

 Advantages: Makes use of fairly low-cost molds and can achieve thin cross-sections.
 Parts will have a sprue and an open surface for venting air which will require a finishing operation.